-Guinea pigs are prey animals, this means in the wild they have other animals that are trying to harm them all the time, they are also pack animals.
+Guinea pigs are prey animals, this means in the wild they have other animals that are trying to harm them all the time.

 So what do those two facts have to do with weighing your piggy on a regular basis?

 Guinea pigs have become amazing at hiding their illnesses from those around them for two very important reasons:

 1. Should a predator see that a guinea pig is sick or injured, they then become vulnerable to attack before any of their heard-mates.

 2. If the other guinea pigs in their heard should see that a particular pig is sick, they are highly likely to abandon the sick pig in order to prevent a predator from targeting their heard.